felisaav/interview_guru/README.md

 ## Usage
 JobMatchRecruiter: Upload resumes and job descriptions to match candidates with suitable positions.
 Receive detailed scoring and insights to make informed hiring decisions.

+The app is ready to use in the following [Link](https://interviewguru-2rmim7ur3egmifdwdry9kj.streamlit.app/)

 ## Installation
 To run AI Interview Guru locally, follow these steps: